Omarr Smith

-Omarr Ali Hasan Smith (born April 7, 1977) is a former American football defensive back who was most recently the head coach of the Baltimore Brigade of the Arena Football League (AFL).
-He played professionally for the San Jose SaberCats of the AFL, and played college football at San Jose State.
+Omarr Ali Hasan Smith (born April 7, 1977) is an American football coach and former defensive back.
+He played professionally for the San Jose SaberCats of the Arena Football League (AFL), and collegiately at San Jose State.

-In his career, Smith has played for the San Jose SaberCats twice, from 2000–2002 and 2004–2008.
+In his career, Smith played for the SaberCats twice, from 2000–2002 and 2004–2008.
 He also played one year (2003) for the Tampa Bay Storm.
-He has also coached defensive backs at Whittier College.
-Prior to re-joining the SaberCats, Smith served as defensive coordinator with the rival Arizona Rattlers for three years (winning two championships).
-Smith has won seven total Arenabowl championships as a player (4) and assistant coach (3); this ties the legendary Tim Marcum, who won seven as a head coach, for the most in AFL history.
-Smith was the head coach of the Los Angeles KISS of the AFL in 2016 and currently coaches the Baltimore Brigade.
+He served as defensive coordinator with the rival Arizona Rattlers for three years (winning two championships).
+Smith has won seven total ArenaBowl championships as a player (4) and assistant coach (3); this ties the legendary Tim Marcum, who won seven as a head coach, for the most in AFL history.
+Smith was the head coach of the Los Angeles KISS and Baltimore Brigade of the AFL.

-Early years
+Early life

 Smith attended Bishop Montgomery High School in Torrance, California.
 While there, he lettered in football, basketball and track.
 He was a three-time all-league and two-time all-area grid choice.